beartype/beartype/README.rst

    # User-defined PEP 484-compliant type variable.
 Note @beartype currently
    # ignores type variables, but that @beartype 1.0.0 is expected to fully
    # support type variables.
 See also: https://github.com/beartype/beartype/issues/7
-   from typing import TypeVar
-   T = TypeVar('T')
+   T = typing.TypeVar('T')

    # ..................{              PROTOCOLS             }..................
    # User-defined PEP 544-compliant protocol referenced below in type hints.
    # Note this requires Python ≥ 3.8 and that protocols *MUST* be explicitly
    # decorated by the @runtime_checkable decorator to be usable with @beartype.
-   from typing import Protocol, runtime_checkable

-   @runtime_checkable   # <---- mandatory boilerplate line. it is sad.
+   @typing.runtime_checkable   # <---- mandatory boilerplate line. it is sad.
-   class MyProtocol(Protocol):
+   class MyProtocol(typing.Protocol):
        def my_method(self) -> str:
            return (
-               'Objects satisfy this protocol only if their ' 'classes define a method with the same signature as this method.'
+               'Objects satisfy this protocol only if their classes ' 'define a method with the same signature as this method.'
            )

    # ..................{              FUNCTIONS             }..................